Skip to content

 What Can Extensions Do?

-• Process and transform data in real-time
+• Control parameters in real-time

 Core Concepts